8 Benefits of Learning English in 2022

 Benefit #2: Explore the world with confidence

-As the world begins to open up again in 2021, travel and exploring the world will once again be on many people’s agendas.
+Travel and exploring the world are once again on many people’s agendas.

 As well as countries where English is the main language, such as the UK, United States, Canada, New Zealand and Australia, there are scores of different countries which also list English as an official language!
 These include Malaysia, Singapore, Fiji, Kenya, Hong Kong, India, Mauritius and the Philippines.

 Knowledge of English equips you with the tools to travel and communicate more effectively in so many parts of the world, which, in turn, allows to you to explore and travel more confidently and to learn more about the countries and cultures you visit.